 But when not cooked right, zucchini often becomes mushy.
 It can be bland when not seasoned properly or mixed with the right ingredients.

-But if you love the versatility and health benefits of zucchini, especially during the summer months when it's in it's peak, making it the star of baked goods won't disappoint you!
+But if you love the versatility of zucchini, especially during the summer months when it's in it's peak, making it the star of baked goods won't disappoint you!

 And hidden in double chocolate muffins?
 Perfection!